Doualy Xaykaothao: Career

 In 1999, Xaykaothao joined NPR as a production assistant for their radio news program, Morning Edition.
 In 2001, Xaykaothao was a member of the Peabody award winning Newscast Unit that covered the September 11 terrorist attacks.
 Later, she became a roving correspondent covering breaking news in Asia based in Seoul and Bangkok.
 Xaykaothao covered major stories like the effects of the 2004 Indian Ocean earthquake and tsunami in Thailand, the 2002–2004 SARS outbreak, and the Fukushima nuclear disaster.
 She was the first NPR reporter to reach Fukushima.

 Later on, Xaykaothao left NPR to become a correspondent for Minnesota Public Radio, where she covered race, immigration, and culture.

 In 2014, she became a senior reporter for KERA in Dallas.
-Later, she became an Annenberg Fellow for KPCC in Pasadena, California.
+Later, she became an Annenberg Fellow for KPCC (now LAist) 89.3 in Pasadena, California.
 In 2018, Xaykaothao rejoined NPR.

 In 2021, Xaykaothao became a Knight-Bagehot Fellow in Economics and Business journalism at Columbia University.
 She was awarded tuition and a $60,000 living stipend to take graduate-level courses.

 In 2023, Xaykaothao became Hofstra University's professional in residence.
 She mentored students and community members at WRHU 88.7 in broadcast journalism.